Samsung/tizen-docs/docs/application/native/guides/ui/tizen-ws-shell/tzsh-quickpanel.md

 ```

-## Destroy TZSH Quickpanel and TZSH Structures
+## Destroy TZSH Quickpanel
-When TZSH quickpanel and TZSH structures are no longer needed, free the structures as follows:
+When TZSH quickpanel are no longer needed, free the structures as follows:

 ```
 static void